-George Glasgow and John Carnera never worked for George Cleverley, the late venerable British bespoke shoemaker under whose signature they now produce men’s bespoke footwear.
+George Glasgow and John Carnera never worked for George Cleverley, the late venerable British bespoke shoemaker under whose signature they no

 In the 1930s, a middle-aged Italian tailor named Vincenzo Attolini made an indelible mark on the international men’s fashion scene.